beNative/prompt-forge/TECHNICAL_MANUAL.md

 ### 3.5.
 Key UI Components

+- **`PromptTreeItem.tsx`**: A recursive component that renders each item in the sidebar.
+It handles its own drag-and-drop events (`onDragStart`, `onDrop`, `onDragOver`) to determine the user's intent (move before, after, or inside another item) and calls the `onMoveNode` callback to update the global state.
+- **`StatusBar.tsx`**: Displays connection status and other metadata.
+It now contains interactive `<select>` elements that allow the user to quickly change the active LLM provider and model without navigating to the full settings page.
 - **`SettingsView.tsx`**: A full-page settings component with a responsive two-column layout.
 It handles its own dirty state to enable/disable the save button, providing a better user experience than the previous modal.
 - **`IconButton.tsx`**: This component features a robust, custom tooltip implementation.
 Tooltips are rendered into a React Portal (`#overlay-root`) and use `useLayoutEffect` and JavaScript to dynamically calculate their position, ensuring they always stay within the viewport and are never clipped by parent containers.
 The position is recalculated on scroll and resize events.